barionleg/table-barcode-generator/README.md

 ## Install

-    npm install -g parcel-bundler
+    yarn add global parcel-bundler
-    npm install
+    yarn

 Uses global install of `parcel-bundler`.

-If working in a team, you should install this locally instead with `npm install --save-dev parcel-bundler`
+If working in a team, you should instead install this locally instead with `yarn add parcel-bundler`

 ## Build

 For development

-    npm run start
+    yarn start

 For production

-    npm run build
+    yarn build